chinzie/cs3113sp21-project0/README.md

 I then print the array of structs.

 This works effectively for one and two byte characters in file sizes up to 5 mb.
 This does not work for three and four byte characters.
-I could not find out why the autograder gave me such a hard time and would always say "could not execute correctly".

-A lot of time, research and energy went into this project and I hope for any credit I can get for the work that I have put in.